openhwgroup/cva6/README.md

 >```

 ## Planned Improvements

+Check-out the issue tab which also loosely tracks planned improvements.

 > Atomics are implemented for a single core environment.
 They will semantically fail in a multi-core setup.